COVID-19

 Case Definition

-A confirmed or probable SARS-CoV-2 infection occurring 14 or more days after a person has completed the primary series of an FDA-authorized or approved COVID-19 vaccine.
-The primary series requires one dose of vaccine for the Janssen (Johnson & Johnson) vaccine or two doses for the Pfizer or Moderna vaccines.
+A confirmed or probable SARS-CoV-2 infection occurring 14 or more days after the most recent dose of an FDA-authorized or approved COVID-19 monovalent vaccine (primary series or booster dose) in any person who completed at least a primary vaccine series but has not received a bivalent booster.
+The primary series requires one dose of vaccine for the Janssen (Johnson & Johnson) vaccines or two doses for the Pfizer, Moderna, or Novavax vaccines.

-A confirmed or probable SARS-CoV-2 infection occurring 14 or more days* after a person has received an additional or booster dose for an FDA-authorized or approved COVID-19 vaccine.
-Additional or booster doses must have been received on or after 8/13/2021, based on when the FDA first authorized additional or booster doses beyond the primary series.
+A confirmed or probable SARS-CoV-2 infection occurring 14 or more days** after a person has received a booster dose with an FDA-authorized or approved bivalent COVID-19 vaccine.
+Bivalent booster doses must have been received on or after 9/02/2022 for people age 12 years and older and on or after 10/12/2022 for age 5 – 11 years based on when the FDA first authorized bivalent booster doses for each group.

 *The 14-day lag for booster doses aligns with the case definition for vaccine breakthrough in a boosted person used in the CDC: COVID Data Tracker.